SJC Fire Rescue

 Commissioners Approve $500,000 to Provide Mental Health Support for Fire Rescue Personnel – During the Oct.
 4, 2022, regular Board of County Commissioners meeting, commissioners unanimously approved an allocation of $500,000 from the Fire District Rescue Reserve to provide mental health support for members of St. Johns County Fire Rescue.
 Fire Rescue Mental Health Support Full Press Release

 The St. Johns County Fire Rescue Division encompasses the Fire Rescue, Fire Prevention and Marine Rescue Departments which provide a variety of esseatial safety services to our community.
 Learn more about our division, our history, goals, core values, and how we are organized.
 Our Mission and Values

-Fire Prevention – Information about field inspections, fire code compliance, public education activities, residential, business owner, and contractor information, investigations, permits & forms, inspection checklists & guidelines, grills & Fire Code requirements, insurance ratings, Fire Code, scheduling / permitting a controlled burn.
+Information about field inspections, fire code compliance, public education activities, residential, business owner, and contractor information, investigations, permits & forms, inspection checklists & guidelines, grills & Fire Code requirements, insurance ratings, CPR, Fire Code, scheduling / permitting a controlled burn.
+Fire Prevention

-Marine Rescue – Since 1933 St. Johns County has been providing superior lifesaving services on the county's beaches to residents and visitors alike.
-The Marine Rescue Section is an Advanced Certified Agency through the United States Lifesaving Association and is home to the the Lifeguard and Junior Lifeguard programs.
+Since 1933, St. Johns County has been providing superior lifesaving services on the county's beaches to residents and visitors alike.
+Today, St. Johns County Marine Rescue is a part of St. Johns County Fire and Rescue Department.
+The Marine Rescue Section is an Advanced Certified Agency through the United States Lifesaving Association.
+Marine Rescue

-Employment – Our department encompasses over 608 square miles, responding to more than 19,000 calls each year for service.
 We are proud of our organization and our personnel, recognizing the value each employee brings to this department.
 We are committed to a diverse department of qualified and motivated firefighters ready to accept the challenges of one of the most rewarding professions we know.
 Employment